 The two header lines are required.
-The variable types are design variables (dv), noise variables (nv), discrete variables (dc) or string variables (st), respectively (see also Appendix E.3.1).
+The variable types are design variables (dv), noise variables (nv), discrete variables (dc) or string variables (st), respectively (see also Appendix E.4.1).
+It should be noted that the entry for a string variable is the corresponding mapped integer starting from 0.
 The variable names assure that each column is tied to a specific name and will be displayed as variables in the "Parameter Setup" panel in the Setup dialog.
 The variable types defined in the user file will take precedence over other type definitions of the same variable (e.g. from the input files).